Murder of Sophie Collombet: Reports of pedestrians having ignored the naked body and taken no action

+Protest march

 On 10 April 2014, over 2,000 people participated in a march and candlelight vigil in memory of Collombet.
 The march commenced at King George Square in front of Brisbane City Hall with speeches and then proceeded to the Kurilpa Point Park where the candlelight vigil was held.
 The organisers of the march said one of the purposes of the march was "to show that Brisbane cares about violence against women”.

+Role of a Catholic Ozcare hostel in the murder

 There was also criticism of the location (27.4739°S 153.0148°E) of a Catholic Ozcare hostel for homeless men and those recently paroled from prison for offences including murder and rape as being too close to Brisbane's major cultural precinct.
 Milward had been living at the hostel but had failed to return by the curfew on the night of the murder.
 He had obtained the drug "ice" which fuelled his attack on Collombet from another resident of the hostel.

+Funeral of Collombet

 Sophie Collombet was buried in her hometown of Saint-Julien-Mont-Denis a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 Her funeral was a large event where 1200 villagers took part in a grant funeral procession behind her casket with a 120-piece brass band playing Chopin's mournful Marche Funebre (funeral march).